 “Therefore I will wail for Moab, and I will cry out for all Moab; I will mourn for the men of Kir Heres.
 O vine of Sibmah!
 I will weep for you with the weeping of Jazer.
 Your plants have gone over the sea, they reach to the sea of Jazer.
 The plunderer has fallen on your summer fruit and your vintage.
 Joy and gladness are taken from the plentiful field and from the land of Moab; I have caused wine to fail from the winepresses; no one will tread with joyous shouting — not joyous shouting!”
 Jeremiah 48:31-33

-The Lord speaks in similar way of Babylon in Revelation 18:22.
+The Lord speaks in a similar way of Babylon in Revelation 18:22.
 He says, “The voice of harpers, and musicians, and of pipers, and trumpeters, shall be heard no more at all in you.”

 “From the cry of Heshbon to Elealeh and to Jahaz they have uttered their voice, from Zoar to Horonaim, like a three-year-old heifer; for the waters of Nimrim also shall be desolate.”
 Jeremiah 48:34